 Where to from here?

-The Remarkables National Park campaign was launched as part of FMC’s Remarkable Outdoors campaign on the 16th June in Wellington.
-With a public meeting and launch in Queenstown on the 8th of July.
-Our team is busy contacting and consulting with stakeholders from around the region.
+The Remarkables National Park campaign was launched in June 2017.
 The proposed National Park links four district councils, traverses or neighbours many iconic highcountry stations and is the treasured hinterland of many communities.
 Expect to see more stories in the media, and more of the incredible secrets of this place revealed.
 If you would like us to come and talk to your group or organisation please get in touch.

 What can you do?